Regexcellence/Regexcellence/README.md

 TODO: Use webpack --watch => watches for changes?

 # Regexcellence
-Regexcellence is an thorough educational tool for learning about and implementing regular expressions.
+Regexcellence is an thorough educational tool for learning about and implementing Regular Expressions.

 # Version 0.0.0